ahcode0919/swift-algorithms/README.md

 # Swift Algorithms [![Build Status](https://travis-ci.org/ahcode0919/swift-algorithms.svg?branch=master)](https://travis-ci.org/ahcode0919/swift-algorithms)

 Repository of solutions to various problems and algorithms in Swift.
-For many problems many of the common approaches are presented.
-Some are more efficient than others.
+Many problems have multiple common approaches presented.
+With some being more efficient than others.
 Xcode Project contains performance tests for those that are curious.

 - [Arrays](swift-algorithms/swift-algorithms/Arrays/README.md)